Pablitinho/Advanced_Lane_lines/writeup.md

 ### Pipeline (single images)

+The global pipeline is described in the figure shown below:

+![alt text][image10]

 #### 1. Provide an example of a distortion-corrected image.

 Below you can see how the original image (left) is distorted (right) making use of the camara parameters obtained in the previos section: